Cisco UCS B420 M3 High Performance Blade Server

 The Trusted Platform Module (TPM, Cisco Product ID UCSX-TPM1-001) is a component that can securely store artifacts used to authenticate the server.
 These artifacts can include passwords, certificates, or encryption keys.
 A TPM can also be used to store platform measurements that help ensure that the platform remains trustworthy.
 Authentication (ensuring that the platform can prove that it is what it claims to be) and attestation (a process helping to prove that a platform is trustworthy and has not been breached) are necessary steps to ensure safer computing in all environments.

 A TPM is a factory-configurable option for this server.
 It is a requirement for the Intel Trusted Execution Technology (TXT) security feature, which must be enabled in the BIOS settings for a server equipped with a TPM.
-A TPM can not be added later by customers, or moved from one server to another.
+A TPM can not be moved from one server to another.

 For general troubleshooting information, see the see the Cisco UCS Manager B-Series Troubleshooting Guide.